NickolasBoyer/willwillems/posts/store-design-in-svelte.md

  };

 ```
-With the first commit the loading state is activated, this one is used before making the actual request.
+In the first commit the loading state is activated, this is done before making the actual request.

-Then using the second or third request the loading state is deactivated and the data is processed or the error handled depending on whether the request was successfully.
+Using the second or third request the loading state is deactivated and the data is processed or the error handled depending on whether the request was successfully.

 Pretty straightforward right?
 Finally, the state.
 Since it's quite small I'm including it in it's entirety here: